m0n01d/neotenites/src/blog/catio.md

 *TLDR*
 * Buy a toy hauler with patio ramp door
 * Buy large enough soundproof mat from REI to cover patio
-* Use bungies to secure mat to rails
+* Use bungees to secure mat to rails
 * Fill gaps between floor and rails with pool noodles to keep cats inside
 * Cut hole in screen door for cats to get in and out
 * ???